Multiplayer FAQ

 What are the key features?

-- Centralized System Information: Pull all your assets and documentation into a single, secure location, removing all knowledge silos, and reducing context switching.
-Create a 360° view of your system information - including architecture diagrams, system requirements and design decisions, sketches, APIs, repositories, environments, and more.
+A Single Source of Truth for all System Information: Pull all your assets and documentation into a single, secure location, removing all knowledge silos, and reducing context switching.
+Create a 360° view of your system information - including system requirements and design decisions, sketches, APIs, repositories, environments, and more.

 What are the benefits of Multiplayer?